jrochkind/bento_search/README.md

 are standardized accross engines.
 BentoSearch::Items provide semantic values (title, author, etc.), as available from the particular engine.

+To see which engines come bundled with BentoSearch, and any special engine-specific instructions, look at BentoSearch source in `./app/search_engines`

 ### Register engines in global configuration

 It can be convenient to register an engine in global configuration, and is